 4. Design and layout

 Once you’ve identified features that perform well, dig deeper and try to understand how the design and layout of a competitor’s site are contributing to its performance.
 A website’s layout creates a visual hierarchy, telling the visitor what to pay attention to at what time.
 Your job is to uncover that hierarchy and figure out the reason behind the arrangement.
 Pay careful attention to the look and feel, including images and font sizes to help you find the happy medium between your brand identity and best web design practices.

 This part can get pretty manual and qualitative, so you might want to ask an expert eye for help you evaluate.

 Putting it all together

-Benchmarking is your best bet for making sure your website is up to par, but in the process, make sure you wind up creating a site that will stand out.
-This process should be so much more than a game of catch-up.
+Benchmarking is your best bet for making sure your website is up to par, but in the process, make sure you wind up creating a site that also stands out in the crowd.
+The process should be much more than a game of catch up.